ALLRIOT

 All rise.

 Ernesto “Che” Guevara, an iconic figure of the Cuban Revolution, has been the subject of much debate and scrutiny.
-Revered by some as a symbol of rebellion and social justice, while reviled by others as a violent revolutionary and oppressor, Guevara’s legacy continues to spark discussions about whether he was a good guy or a bad guy.
+Revered by some as a symbol of progressive rebellion, advocacy and social justice, while reviled by others as a violent revolutionary and oppressor, Guevara’s legacy continues to spark discussions about whether he was a good guy or a bad guy.

 The Defendant